-Even 1999 (when Massey-Burzio wrote) is a long time ago in the rapidly changing world of humanities computing.
-While each of us knows some scholar who is still using pen and pad in order to process words (the New York Times obit of Edward Said put him in this category), and a few who do not have email accounts, these people are recognisably quaint nowadays.
-I would guess that almost all of them are more than fifty years old.
+I acknowledge that even 1999 is a long time ago in the rapidly changing world of humanities computing.
+Each of us knows some scholar who is still using pen and pad in order to process words (last week's New York Times obit of Edward Said put him in this category) and we also know a few scholars who do not have e-mail accounts.
+But, let's face it, these people are recognizably quaint these days, and I would guess that almost all of them are more than 50 years old.
 I have not seen a current survey of humanities usage, but it simply must be the case that more and more humanists use digital texts, since the quantity and quality of such information is expanding so rapidly.
-And it is hard to imagine the serious humanities scholar who does not regularly use OPACs and other primary source data available on the world wide web.
+And it is hard to imagine the serious humanities scholar who does not regularly use OPACs and other primary source data available on the World Wide Web.

-Perhaps the most dated observation in these two librarians' articles is their lament that the humanities do not have a customised software package - that, and the failure of either article to mention humanities databases.
+But perhaps the most dated observation in these two librarians' articles is their lament that the humanities do not have a customized software package. - that, and the failure of either article to mention humanities databases.
 So much has changed in our field that the analytical language of the 1990s is no longer satisfactory to describe it.
 So what exactly has changed?

-Although some years ago I gave a lecture making fun of the notion that humanists thought of their desktop machines as overpriced typewriters, I believe it is the case that computerised word-processing and its digital accourrements have made a major impact on the work habits of humanities scholars.
+Although some years ago I gave a lecture making fun of the notion that humanists thought of their desktop machines as overpriced typewriters3, I believe it is the case that even computerized word processing and its digital accoutrements have made a major impact on the work habits of humanities scholars.
 We take these things for granted, but they make a difference.
 The capacity to manipulate text digitally is very important to us.
 We can revise more freely, up to the moment before we send off a text, even when the revisions would have necessitated completely retyping the manuscript.
-Younger scholars who have grown up with computers will not appreciate how much this capacity, just as the freedom to move text from place to place, has changed our writing habits and, yes, improved our prose.
+Younger scholars who have grown up with computers will not appreciate how much this capacity, just as the freedom to move text from place to place, has changed our writing habits and, yes, probably improved our prose.
 But think also of the capacity to move from research notes and bibliography to the text we are composing, and the ease of creating and manipulating footnotes.
-We have become textually more accurate, since we type sources into our hard drives only once, and then cut and paste them into text and footnotes rather than retyping them, often several times.
-(Still, we had better take care to keep track of what it is we are moving around, and especially whether it is our own words.)
-For those who can remember it, the tedium of such work was discouraging, and the number of errors introduced by retyping considerable.
-Surely some are old enough to remember wondering whether it was worth adding a new footnote shortly before completing a manuscript, since to do so would necessitate the manual renumbering of every footnote in the text.
-If my experience is typical, we usually chose not to add the note.
+We have become textually more accurate, since we type sources into our hard drives only once, and then cut and past them into text and footnotes rather than retyping them, often several times - though of course we had better take care not to keep track of what it is we are moving around, and especially whether or not it is our own words or quotations.
+Do you remember the tedium of such work in the analog era, and the number of errors you introduced in retyping?
+And, surely some of you are old enough to remember wondering whether it was worth adding a new footnote shortly before completing a manuscript, since to do so would necessitate the manual renumbering of every footnote in the text.
+We usually chose not to add the note, at least if I was typical.